Economy of Kurdistan Region

 Economy in Kurdistan Region consists of the autonomous economy in Kurdistan region in northern Iraq.
-The Kurdistan region's economy is dominated by the oil industry, agriculture and tourism.
-Since late 2016, the standard of living in Kurdistan Region has been lower than the rest of Iraq.
+The Kurdistan region's economy is dominated by the oil industry, agriculture, manufacturing and tourism.

-History

 1992–2003

-In Kurdistan been semi-autonomous since the 1990 Gulf War and subsequent protection of the region from the hostile forces of the Hussein regime forces by the Allied establishment of a no fly zone.
+In Kurdistan been semi-autonomous since the 1990 Gulf War and subsequent protection of the region from the hostile forces of the Saddam regime forces by the Allied establishment of a no fly zone.

 Prior to the removal of Saddam Hussein, the Kurdistan Regional Government received approximately 14% of the revenues from the UN's Oil-for-Food Program.
 By the time of the US invasion of Iraq in 2003, the program had disbursed $8.35 billion to the KRG.
 Iraqi Kurdistan's relative food security allowed for substantially more of the funds to be spent on development projects than in the rest of Iraq.
 By the program's end in 2003 $4 billion of the KRG's oil-for-food funds remained unspent.
 Between 1992 and 2003, the GDP growth rate was between 6% and 10%.